Skip to content

 You may also find it helpful to use local short break services.
 These may be possible at your home or at a children’s hospice.
 Ask your GP, community nurse, health visitor or social worker for more information.

 Families living in the UK may be eligible for a number of financial benefits to help towards the cost of providing the extra care your child needs.
 This does depend on your individual circumstances.
-For further information, see this Living With SMA area of our website.
+For further information, see Living With SMA – Financial Support & Benefits >

 Your health visitor, community nurse, neuromuscular care advisor, family support worker, social worker or outreach worker may be able to help with applications for financial benefits.
 There are also a number of charities that may assist you with the cost of general household goods, specialist equipment and holidays / days out.

-Please contact SMA UK’s Support & Outreach Team for more information.
+Please contact SMA UK’s Community Support Team for more information.

 A genetic counsellor is a healthcare professional who has expert training in genetics.
 They will explain how SMARD1 is inherited and what the chances are of other family members also being affected.
 Genetic counselling also provides the opportunity to discuss options and choices for any future pregnancies.